How to Build Relationships with Your High School Teachers

 Ask for Criticism on College Applications

-As you begin writing your college application essays, teachers can help you edit them.
-They'll know whether you've truly conveyed your strengths and character.
+As you begin writing your application essays, teachers can help you edit them.
+They'll know whether you truly conveyed your strengths and character.
 They also will have read many admissions essays in the past, unlike your parents.

-It's good to give recommendation letter writers copies of your college essay so that they can reference it in their letters.
-But sure to give teachers plenty of notice when it comes to college essays and recommendation letters.
+It's good to give recommendation letter writers copies of your essay so they can reference it in their letters.
+Be sure to give teachers plenty of notice when it comes to essays and recommendation letters.
 Giving at least one month before the deadline is considered standard, but the earlier you ask, the better.